nvpro-samples/vk_lod_clusters/README.md

   We use `GL_EXT_spirv_intrinsics` rather than dedicated GLSL extension support that may come at a later time.
 * Few error checks are performed on out of memory situations, which can happen on higher _"render copies"_ values, or the complexity of the loaded scene
 * The number of threads used in the persistent kernel is based on a crude heuristic for now and was not evaluated to be the optimal amount.
+* The bounding box visualizations don't show for ray tracing when DLSS is active, and they will only show clusters that are part of BLAS builds in the current frame.
+Prefer using rasterization to see them.

 ## Future Improvements